kubanmar/madas-docs/cite.rst

 If you use `MADAS`, please cite the following publication:

-| Martin Kuban, Santiago Rigamonti, Claudia Draxl:
+| Martin Kuban, Santiago Rigamonti, and Claudia Draxl:
 | *MADAS* - A Python framework for assessing similarity in materials-science data
 | in preparation (2024)